HubertWatycha/training-app/README.md

 - ⚛️ **Front-end Framework**: [Next.js](https://nextjs.org/) is the foundation for building a dynamic and server-rendered React application.

-- 💅 **Front-end Technologies**: The front end is developed using React, TypeScript, HTML, CSS, and [Tailwind CSS](https://tailwindcss.com/) for responsive and stylish UI components.
+- 💅 **Front-end Technologies**: The front end is developed using React, TypeScript, HTML, CSS, [Tailwind CSS](https://tailwindcss.com/) for responsive and stylish UI components, and [React Query](https://react-query.tanstack.com/) for efficient data fetching and management.

 ## Features